OpenNebula/addon-storpool/README.md

 ### Extras

 * delayed termination of non-persistent images: When a VM is terminated the corresponding StorPool volume is stored as a snapshot that is deleted permanently after predefined time period (default 48 hours)
+* support setting StorPool VolumeCare tags on VMs
+* support setting StorPool QoS Class tags on VMs
 * support different StorPool clusters as separate datastores
+* support StorPool MultiCluster (technology preview)
-* support multiple OpenNebula instances in single StorPool cluster
+* support multiple OpenNebula instances(controllers) in a single StorPool cluster
 * import of VmWare (VMDK) images
 * import of Hyper-V (VHDX) images
 * partial SYSTEM datastore support (see limitations)
 * (optional) set limit on the number of VM disk snapshots (per disk limits)
-* (optional) helper tool to migrate CONTEXT iso image to StorPool backed volume (require SYSTEM_DS `TM_MAD=storpool`)
+* (optional) helper tool to migrate CONTEXT ISO image to StorPool backed volume (require SYSTEM_DS `TM_MAD=storpool`)
 * (optional) send volume snapshot to a remote StorPool cluster on image delete
-* (optional) alternate local kvm/deploy script that allows [tweaks](docs/deploy_tweaks.md) to the domain XML of the VMs with helper tools to enable iothreads, ioeventfd, fix virtio-scsi _nqueues_ to match the number of VCPUs, set cpu-model, etc
+* (optional) alternate local kvm/deploy script replacement that allows [tweaks](docs/deploy_tweaks.md) to the domain XML of the VMs with helper tools to enable iothreads, ioeventfd, fix virtio-scsi _nqueues_ to match the number of VCPUs, set cpu-model, etc
 * (optional) support VM checkpoint file stored directly on a StorPool backed block device (see [Limitations](#Limitations))
 * (optional) replace the "VM snapshot" interface scripts to do atomic disk snapshots on StorPool with option to set a limit on the number of snapshots per VM (see limitations)
 * (optional) replace the <devices/video> element in the domain XML
-* (optional) support for [UEFI Normali/Secure boot](docs/uefi_boot.md) with persistent UEFI nvram stored on StorPool backed block device
+* (optional) support for [UEFI Normal/Secure boot](docs/uefi_boot.md) with persistent UEFI NVRAM stored on StorPool backed block device

-Following the OpenNebula Policy change introduced with OpenNebula 5.12+ addon-storpool do not patch opennebula files by default.
-Please contact OpenNebula support if you need any of the following items resolved.

-* (optional) patches for Sunstone to integrate addon-storpool to the Datastore Wizard.
-There is no known resolution beside patching and rebuilding the sunstone interface.

 ## Limitations